wsv-accidis/tmeit-android/README.md

 * WAKE_LOCK - For (very briefly) keeping the phone awake when a push notification is received.
 * WRITE_CONTACTS - For creating a contact in the phone when the user tries to add a contact from someone in the list of members, or the member info page.
+* WRITE_EXTERNAL_STORAGE - For storing images in external storage when taking a photo.

 ## Licensing
 TMEIT for Android is distributed according to the terms of the **Apache License version 2.0**.